gferhpc/supercomputing.tue.nl/docs/documentation/departments/MCS/mastodont.md

 # Mastodont

 !!! note

-    This machine isn't managed by the HPC Lab and is only documented here for historic reasons.
+    This machine isn't managed by the TU/e Supercomputing Center and is only documented here for historic reasons.

 `mastodont.win.tue.nl` is a Linux system designed to support long-running computations that require a large amount of RAM.